meilisearch/specifications/text/0089-tenant-tokens.md

 TenantToken = base64Header + '.' + base64Payload + '.' + signature
 ```

+### 2.2 Revoking a Tenant Token

+This is not possible at the moment to revoke a Tenant Token on the MeiliSearch side but may be added in the future.

+For the moment the only way is to **delete the API key that signed it** using the `DELETE - /keys/:apiKey` endpoints of MeiliSearch.

+🚨 **Doing this will revoke all tenant tokens signed by this API Key.**

+Another much more drastic method is to modify the `master key` of the MeiliSearch instance.

+🚨🚨 **Doing this will regenerate all the API Keys and thus revoke all the tenant tokens generated regardless of the signing API Key.**

 ## 3. Future Possibilities

 - Handle more signing method for the Tenant Token.
 - Handle more search parameters restrictions in `searchRules`.
+- Find a solution to invalidate a specific Tenant Token.